-When we first met in Virginia fifteen years ago, Mary invited me to join her long-time book club, and I participated enthusiastically until I moved out of state.
+When we first met in Virginia fifteen years ago, Mary invited me to join her long-time traditional book club, and I participated enthusiastically until I moved out of state.
 I never did get back into another book club, and not for a lack of trying.
 Somehow, I just didn't find the right one.
 Some met during the day.
 Others were dedicated to just one genre.
 One had too much socializing and not enough book discussion.
-Another was too much book discussion, and presided over by a leader who might as well of had a ring of keys at her waist and be named Matron.
+Another was too much book discussion, and presided over by a leader who might as well have had a ring of keys at her waist and be named Matron.

 But Mary's book club fit just right!
-Our rules, if you can call them that, are loose-goosey, to use a technical term.
+Our rules, if you can call them that, are loosey-goosey, to use a technical term.
 We will send each other books we have enjoyed and if we feel like it, we will exchange insights and commentary by text, email, and/or phone.

 It began when I received "If the Creek Don't Rise," by Leah Weiss, an author from our Central Virginia town.
 This beautifully written book made me practically weep with its perfectly executed prose and solid expanse of time and place.
-In exchange, I sent Mary "The Flight of the Maidens," by Jane Gardam, a post WW II coming-of-age story.
+In exchange, I sent Mary "The Flight of the Maidens," by Jane Gardam, a post- WW II coming-of-age story.
 We were off to a good start!

-Then we moved on to "The Dollhouse," by by Fiona Davis, and Mary sent me "Angel," by Elizabeth Taylor.
+Then we moved on to "The Dollhouse," by Fiona Davis, and Mary sent me "Angel," by Elizabeth Taylor.

-i have to pause here to say that "Angel" perfectly exemplifies the point of book clubs.
+I have to pause here to say that "Angel" perfectly exemplifies the point of book clubs.
 This is a book I never would have picked up, and had it not been for Mary's endorsement, probably would not have kept reading.
 The main character has only one redeeming quality, and that is her love for animals, something that Mary and I have in common.
 I ended up loving this book, in a macabre kind of way, and will read more by this author.